MicrosoftLearning/mslearn-azure-ml/Instructions/09-Run-pipelines.md

     > Select **Authenticate** and follow the necessary steps if a notification appears asking you to authenticate.

+1. Verify that the notebook uses the **Python 3.8 - AzureML** kernel.
 1. Run all cells in the notebook.

 ## Delete Azure resources